-The volume on Africa mentions Northern and Southern Rhodesia and the capital of Southern Rhodesia – Salisbury (which I used to pronounce in my mind without eliding the ‘i’ as it is actually pronounced).
+The volume on Africa mentions Northern and Southern Rhodesia and the capital of Southern Rhodesia – Salisbury (which I used to pronounce in my mind without eliding the ‘i’ as it is supposed to).
 The Salisbury of the book was like the cities in Europe and America.
 It was a beautiful city of blooming jacarandas.
 There was no African ring to it.
 Until it became Harare.
-After taking an African name, it assumed an African character – poor infrastructure, unkempt, hungry, diseased.
+After taking an African name, it assumed an African character – decaying infrastructure, unkempt, hungry, diseased.
 Now, I can’t say whether all I remember about Salisbury are from those two books or from the encyclopedia or from somewhere else.
-When I used to read about Mugabe, ZANU, and ZAPU in Newswatch, it didn’t strike me that people were referring to the same place.
+When I used to read about Mugabe, ZANU, and ZAPU in Newswatch and the like, it didn’t strike me that people were referring to the same place.

-After reading them several times over in the late eighties, I haven’t set my eyes on those two volumes for a very long time.
+After reading them several times over in the late eighties, I haven’t set my eyes on those two volumes – the orange and blue books – for a very long time.
 I don’t even know where they are right now.

 Last year, I visited Harare.
 Nice airport that conformed to what I had thought about Zimbabwe.
 On our way to the town, we passed through places that could have been part of America’s suburbia.
-But it was during the dry season and the city must have been embarrassed to be seen, after all these years, when she was bereft of her adornment, when the leaves were tawny, when the flowers were out of bloom.
+But it was during the dry season and the city must have been embarrassed to be seen – after all the years of long-distance romance – when she was bereft of her adornment, when the grasses and leaves were tawny, when the flowers were out of bloom.
 When I saw the famous avenue densely lined with jacaranda trees, they were devoid of their heavy festoon of bright purple.
 Like a woman without her makeup.

 I stayed at a small hotel on the outskirts of the city called Crestal Lodge.
 Old, colonial, refurbished, well-appointed, okay breakfast and buffet dinner.
 At dinner one day, I had a chat with a white guy originally from Ireland who asked me were I was from.
 I told him Nigeria and he asked, “Where is that?”.
 Then he quickly remembered something – Nigeria was recently in the news as the largest consumer of Guinness in the world – and he commented dryly: it’s a shame Nigeria has bested us in the only gift we gave to the world.